Early one morning, there was a knock at Thor’s door.

 Thor rubbed his eyes.
 ‘Your bride?’

-‘I am to marry your daughter.
+‘I will be marrying your daughter.
 Didn’t Odin tell you?
 He made an oath.
 He promised her to me in exchange for some information.’

-Thor scratched his head and puffed out his cheeks out like a gorilla.
+Thor scratched his head and puffed out his cheeks like a gorilla.

 ‘Odin warned me about this.
 He said you’re more of a bashy-bashy god than a thinky-thinky one.
-Not to worry.
 That is why he gave me this.’

-Alviss fumbled in his trouser pocket and handed Thor a raven feather.
+Alviss fumbled in his trouser pocket and handed Thor a raven’s feather.

 Alviss shrugged his shoulders.
 ‘He said what do you want, and I said to marry Thor’s daughter, and that’s that.’

-‘No, no. Don’t do that.
+‘No. Don’t do that.
 If the gods find out that Odin’s broken an oath, they might start turning on him.
 They’re already a bit fed up by his insistence on keeping Loki around.’
 He stroked his beard.
-‘I’ll go get her in a minute.
+‘I’ll get her in a minute.
 But first, I want to know more about my future son-in-law.’

 ‘Ok.
-But can’t we do this inside?’
+But can we go inside?’
 Alviss asked.

 ‘We’re better off out here.
 The place is a mess.
 Tunics and undergarments everywhere.
 Sif will kill me if I let you inside.’